Markovian acyclic directed mixed graphs for discrete data: Graphical definitions and Markov properties

-The special case of m-separation for DAGs is the better known d-separation \citep{pearl:88, lau:96}.
-We next relate m-separation to conditional independence, for which we use the now standard notation of \citet{dawid:condind}: for random variables $X$, $Y$ and $Z$ we denote the statement `$X$ is independent of $Y$ conditional on $Z$' by $X \indep Y \;|\; Z$.
-If $Z$ is empty we write $X \indep Y$.
+The special case of \mbox{m-}separation for DAGs is the better known d-separation [\citet{pearl88,lau96}].
+We next relate \mbox{m-}separation to conditional independence, for which we use the now standard notation of \citet{dawidcondind}: for random variables $X$, $Y$ and $Z$ we denote the statement ``$X$ is independent of $Y$ conditional on $Z$'' by $X \indep Y | Z$.
+If $Z$ is empty, we write $X \indep Y$.